-Trump extended Secret Service protection for 13 members of his family as he left office
+Trump extended Secret Service protection for 14 members of his family as he left office

 But Trump wanted every family member who had been protected by the Secret Service during his administration to be covered for another six months, according to the people familiar with his directive, who spoke on the condition of anonymity to describe security arrangements.

-That means the expensive, taxpayer-funded security will continue for his daughter Ivanka Trump and her husband Jared Kushner, their three children, his son Donald Trump Jr. and his four children, his son Eric Trump and his wife Lara and his daughter Tiffany Trump.
+That means the expensive, taxpayer-funded security will continue for his daughter Ivanka Trump and her husband Jared Kushner, their three children, his son Donald Trump Jr. and his five children, his son Eric Trump and his wife Lara and his daughter Tiffany Trump.

+The 24-hour protection will focus on Trump’s grown children.
+His grandchildren will receive protection that derives from being in proximity to their parents and will not be as extensive as it was during Trump’s presidency.

 A former Trump White House spokesman declined to comment.
 A spokeswoman for the Secret Service also declined to comment, saying the agency does not discuss the individuals it protects.

-Note: Correction: An earlier version of this story incorrectly said Donald Trump Jr. has four children.
-In fact, he has five.
-The story has been updated to clarify the total number of family members who will receive protection.